aivarsk/aivarsk.github.io/_posts/2025-03-18-card-range-explain.md

         print("skip ", (low, high))
 ```

-For our dataset, half of the rows will have a start value less than the value we look for, and half of the rows will have an end value larger than the value we look for.
-During execution, the index range scan will start with the first entry in the index and will continue to compare half of the rows.
-The last row with the start value less than what we are looking for will be our match.
+I picked a number that is in the middle of the dataset to better illustrate the idea.
+Half of the rows will have a *start* value less than the value we look for.
+Half of the rows will have an *end* value larger than the value we look for.

 ```python
 check ('100', '109')